zephyrproject-rtos/zephyr/doc/subsystems/sensor.rst

 three acceleration channels and a temperature one.

 It is imperative that all sensors that support a given channel express results in the same unit of measurement.
-The following is a list of all supported channels, along with their description and units of measurement:
+Consult the :ref:`sensor_api_reference` for all supported channels, along with their description and units of measurement:

-.. doxygenenum:: sensor_channel

 Values
 ======